Grade 9 Course Offerings

 ➢ Demonstrate an effective understanding of Leave No Trace principles in relation to

-experience ➢ Demonstrate effective use, care, and repair of outdoor equipment ➢ Identify common backcountry pathogens and implement safe practices in hygiene and
+➢ Demonstrate effective use, care, and repair of outdoor equipment

 Hockey Academy